Have a read on below at some quick stats and facts on the Washington Football Team to get you started:

 Washington Football Team fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here as SportsTips we list all the information you need like the kick off time, location of the game and the all important NFL odds.

 When is the next Washington Football Team game?

 For more details on the next Washington Football Team, check above on the page, we include all the details there.

 Where did the Washington Football Team finish the season?

-The Washington Football Team finished last in the NFC East in the 2019 NFL season.
+The Washington Football Team finished first in the NFC East and fourth in the NFC.

 How many games did the Washington Football Team win?

-The Washington Football Team won 3 games in the 2019 NFL Season.
+The Washington Football Team won seven games in the 2020 NFL Season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: